friendlyarm/sd-fuse_s5p4418/README.md

 cd sd-fuse_s5p4418
 sudo ./fusing.sh /dev/sdX friendlycore
 ```
-You can build the following OS: friendlycore, lubuntu, eflasher, android7, android, kitkat.
+You can build the following OS: friendlycore, friendlycore-lite-focal, lubuntu, eflasher, android7, android, kitkat.

 Notes:
 fusing.sh will check the local directory for a directory with the same name as OS, if it does not exist fusing.sh will go to download it from network.